stevokk/react-places-autocomplete/README.md

 Allows you to pick right color theme for "powered by Google" logo.
 Please see Google's API page for more information: [https://developers.google.com/places/web-service/policies](https://developers.google.com/places/web-service/policies)

+<a name="onSearch"></a>
+#### onSearch
+Type: `Function`
+Required: `false`

+You can pass `onSearch` prop to customize the behavior when the returned results from Google want to be intercepted (e.g. injecting extra results or filtering existing ones)

+Function gets called with two parameters: ({ query, results }, callback)

+After any logic you implement, call the callback function passing the results array.
+You are able to return additional fields that will be available in the item template on render.

 <a name="utility-functions"></a>
 ## Utility Functions